 Daisy really likes her Coolaroo pet bed, especially when she is wet.
 It gets her up off the ground and allows air to move around her, cooling her off.

 4. Make pool time fun!
 My dogs love to be in the water.
 Most mornings, Daisy goes straight to the pool as soon as she wakes up.
 It helps them stay cool and swimming is a great way for them to get exercise when it’s hot out.
-To make pool time more fun they have a nice assortment of floating pool toys, like the Kong Belly Flops Starfish, Octopus & Lobster, that they can swim for.
-My pups can destroy squeaky toys within minutes, but these toys have held up to their ruff play in the pool.
+To make pool time more fun they have a nice assortment of floating pool toys, like the Kong Belly Flops Starfish, Octopus & Lobster, and their Outward Hound Turtle & Crab that they can swim for.
+My pups can destroy squeaky toys within minutes, but both brands have held up to their ruff play in the pool, and made it through a whole season with only minimal damage.
 They float on top of the water and the furry guys love to swim for them.

 5. Give them cool treats!
 Just like people like Popsicles and ice cream in the summer time, so do puppies.
 The ingredients are just a little different.
 Sara and I use reusable icepop molds to make pupsicles with chicken or beef broth, sometimes we float dog treats inside and we use rawhide retriever sticks or carrots for handles.
 Our dogs love these frosty treats on a hot afternoon!